wp-plugins/xili-tidy-tags/readme.txt

 7. the admin assign UI : with big tags list, it is now possible to select tags starting or containing char(s) or word(s).
 8. the admin assign UI : here only the group “software” - a parent group -  is selected and all tags of his childs are shown.
 9. the admin assign UI : here only the group “software” - a parent group -  is selected and only tags of this group are shown (No childs checked).
+10. Tags grouping - same sense but in different languages.

 == Changelog ==

+= 1.9.0 ( 2013-09-29 ) =
+* Grouping features : This version introduces the tags multilingual grouping *same sense but in different languages* (using alias feature existing in WP taxonomy) according languages.
 = 1.8.6 ( 2013-09-03 ) =
 * tests WP 3.6 final -
 * fixes Strict Standards message (class Walker)